dborowiec194073/prj3/README.md

 **What did Copilot struggle with as the driver?**

-Copilot failed to explain or even vocalize the code context changes it wanted (possibly missed them).
+Copilot failed to explain or even vocalize the code context changes it wanted (it possibly missed them).
 One instance of this was it writing snippets centered around a variable that it didnt specify/define

 **What challenges did you face while working with Copilot as the driver?**